simplesalt/main-9bc77/content/help-personal.md

 ### External Processing

 My growth is sometimes bottlenecked by my ability to think through new ideas.
 I have noticed that I am much faster at this when doing so collaboratively.
 If you’d like to get together to talk about the patterns in life, I’m usually looking for more opportunities to bounce ideas back and forth.

-### Confronting Shame & Avoidance

-My growth is sometimes set back by my instinct toward escapism, to run from shame.
-If you see me doing this, please en***courage*** me to persist.

 ### Encouragement